Meaning and Concept

 In simple words, planning is deciding in advance what is to be done, when where, how and by whom it is to be done.
-Planning bridges the gap from where we are to where we want to go.
+It bridges the gap from where we are to where we want to go.
 It includes the selection of objectives, policies, procedures and programs from among alternatives.
 A plan is a predetermined course of action to achieve a specified goal.
 It is an intellectual process characterized by thinking before doing.
 It is an attempt on the part of manager to anticipate the future in order to achieve better performance.
-Planning is the primary function of management.

 Definitions of Planning

 Different authors have given different definitions of planning from time to time.
-The main definitions of planning are as follows:
+The main definitions are as follows:

 “Planning is the thinking process, the organized foresight, the vision based on fact and experience that is required for intelligent action.”Alford and Beatt